You’ve just purchased advertising and you need to provide an image or have one created. How important is the creative and copy you use? Very!

 Always keep in mind the final size of your ad.
 If you are advertising in print, keep in mind that you’ll need to send a larger, high-resolution file.
-You don’t want your ad to appear pixilated or distorted.
-Graphic designers cannot fix a low resolution, poor quality image.
+You don’t want your ad to appear pixelated or distorted.
+Graphic designers cannot fix a low-resolution, poor-quality image.
 Also, if your ad is smaller or will appear online, keep that in mind too.
 Don’t submit an image with a text overlay that won’t be able to be read in the final publication.
 And, if you use a product image in your ad, make sure it’s large enough to be visible.

 For instance, a 125 x 125-pixel button ad is a fairly standard online ad size.
 But, it is relatively small, too small for much text.
 You don’t want your ad to be difficult to read, or it will be passed right over because people won’t know what it’s trying to offer.

 You’ll want your online ad to load quickly and not bog down the website it’s placed on.
 So, online ads can and should be a lower resolution such as 72dpi.
 If you have questions, you can ask a designer for help, or be sure to ask your advertising venue for proof before your ad is published publicly.

 Now that you know what to include in your ad, the easiest way to make the advertisement is to hire a graphic designer.
 With these tips, you’ll be able to clearly convey to your designer exactly what you want and need.
 Don’t worry, if you’re working on a shoestring budget you can take a stab at creating the advertisement yourself.
 Tools like Photoshop and Canva are affordable ways to create professional-looking ads.